Skip links

 COMBUSTIBLE DUST

-There are many known materials that are hazardous and can also result in big explosions.
-Combustible dust may be minute and barely visible to the naked eye but is amongst the destructive materials.
+Many known materials are hazardous and can also result in big explosions.
+Combustible dust may be minute and barely visible to the naked eye, but it is among the destructive materials.
 Combustible dust is the finest material that can cause a dust explosion when it comes in contact with fire and air.
-So any dust particle can become combustible like sugar, flour, grain, wood, metals, and even non-metallic or inorganic materials.
-OSHA considers cohesive dust, regardless of particle size, shape, or content as flammable.
-So it may result in fire, if not handled with care.

 Conditions Required for Combustible Dust Explosions